-There are THREE different kinds of front suspension fitted to the Beetle: two earlier types that use a torsion bar beam, and the third – fitted only to 1302/1303 models - that uses a ‘strut’ assembly instead.
-Below is a brief breakdown of the different types of Volkswagen Beetle suspension:
+There are actually three different kinds of Volkswagen Beetle front suspension – two earlier types that use an outwardly similar looking torsion bar beam, and the third – fitted only to 1302 / 1303 models – that uses a more modern ‘strut’ assembly instead.
+Here’s how the three types differ:

-This beam consists of a pair of axle tubes, each housing torsion bars to which the trailing arms are attached.
-The trailing arms then support the stub axles by means of ‘king and link pin’ assemblies.
-If your shock absorber ‘towers’ (the vertical legs at the ends of the axle tubes) are straight, then you have a king and link pin model.
+This is the earlier type of torsion bar front suspension where a beam consists of a pair of hollow axle tubes, each housing a stack of flat metal bars to which the trailing arms are attached.
+These are the Beetle torsion bars in this system.
+Four individual VW Beetle trailing arms then support the stub axles by means of ‘king and link pin’ assemblies.
+The VW Beetle king pin sits vertically, the link pins horizontally.
+Benefits are longevity and a greater degree of movement.
+Have a look under the front of your car – if your shock absorber ‘towers’ (the vertical legs at the ends of the axle tubes) are straight, you have a king and link pin model.
+Additionally your VW Beetle front shock absorbers will have a loop at both ends.

-This beam also consists of a pair of axle tubes, housing torsion bars to which the trailing arms are attached.
-But on these models the trailing arm support a stub axle by means of a pair of ‘balljoints’.
-If your shock absorber ‘towers’ (the vertical legs at the ends of the axle tubes) are angled outwards at top, then you have a balljoint model.
+This later type of Volkswagen torsion bar suspension also comprises a pair of axle tubes housing torsion bars to which the trailing arms are attached.
+But on these models a pair of VW Beetle balljoints support the stub axle at either end.
+Benefits are less maintenance and a smoother ride.
+Again, look under your car, if your shock absorber ‘towers’ (the vertical legs at the ends of the axle tubes) are angled outwards at the top, you have a balljoint model; your ball joint Beetle front shock absorbers have a loop at the bottom, but a strut at the top, which is fitted with a rubber beetle top mount.

-Of course VW Heritage stock an extensive range of parts for all three types of VW Beetle front suspension, including beams, shock absorbers, trailing arms and stub axles… plus of course the balljoints, king and link pins, and MacPherson struts!
-Not to mention a great selection of performance and styling parts, including lowered shocks, adjustable struts and long travel balljoints.
-And remember, if you have a query about your VW Beetle suspension – or if you can’t find the part you require – just click on the ‘live chat’ button or call our sales team on 01273 444 000 at any time during UK business hours.
+VW Heritage stock an extensive range of air cooled Beetle parts for all three types of VW Beetle front suspension, including complete Beetle front beams – both stock width and VW Beetle narrowed front beams, together with Avis-style and Sway-A-Way beam adjusters and a wide range of Volkswagen Beetle shock absorbers, reconditioned Beetle trailing arms, and more.
+Of course, we also hold stock of the Beetle balljoints, king and link pins, bearings, stub axles – both stock height and VW Beetle dropped spindles – and even complete replacement Beetle MacPherson struts.
+On top of all this we have a great selection of performance and styling parts, including lowered and performance Beetle shocks from KYB and GAZ, adjustable struts, Beetle long-travel balljoints, urethane bushes, caster shims, anti-roll bars and 1302 / 1303 adjustable lowering struts.
+If you have any questions about what type of VW Beetle front suspension you have, or just need some advice on what parts are suitable for your car, just click on the ‘live chat’ button or call our sales team on 01273 444 000 at any time during UK business hours.

 The basic 4x4 system was only available to use in 1st gear (and on some models reverse).
 There was a third military variant of the Beetle, which was called the Kommandeurwagen, or Type 87.
 This was the rarest of the military models, reserved for German Military VIPs with only 669 rumoured to have been produced.
 The Kommandeurwagen was a hybrid of a 4x4 Kubelwagen and Beetle, using the Kubelwagen chassis, with a conventional Beetle body on the top.